dsohk/rancher-devsecops-workshop/docs/part-1.md

 -rw-r--r-- 1 ec2-user users 1203 Aug 25 23:21 /home/ec2-user/mylab_vm_list.txt
 -rw-r--r-- 1 ec2-user users  109 Aug 26 00:36 /home/ec2-user/mysonarqube.txt
 ```

+In the above steps, we deployed Jenkins, Anchor & Sonarqube

 With this, we are ready to move to the [Step 2 - Build Your First Jenkins](part-2.md)